benjaminbang987/crypto/golang_tutorial/README.md

     * Using `HandleFunc` to handle the page components like save, view, edit
     * Redirecting the traffic after save to the saved text file using `http.Redirect`
 * [Golang Tutorial Part 4](https://www.youtube.com/watch?v=JaPEuGmG6yQ&list=PLJbE2Yu2zumCe9cO3SIyragJ8pLmVv0z9&index=4)
-    * Using initialzr.com to get bootstrap components for a webpage - CSS, jquery
+    * Using initialzr.com to get bootstrap components for a webpage - CSS
-    * Jquery